English Curriculum

 Phonics Scheme

-Bug Club Phonics is designed to build children’s confidence and enjoyment of reading at the very start of their reading journey.
-It’s designed to get your children reading real books as soon as possible and feel empowered that reading is for them.
+Little Wandle is carefully designed to build children’s confidence and enjoyment in reading from the very beginning of their learning journey.
+It enables children to start reading real books as early as possible and helps them feel empowered, knowing that reading is for everyone.